nitint007/InfoglenTest/README.md

 # InfoglenTest

-Assignment project for infoglen (Duration: 1.30 mins)
+Assignment project of web automation for infoglen (Duration: 1.30 mins)

 -<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>-